joaotavora/yasnippet/doc/snippet-expansion.rst

 * Major mode of the current buffer

-  If it matches one of the loaded snippet tables, then all that table's snippets are considered for expansion.
-Use ``M-x describe-variable RET major-mode RET`` to find out which mode you are in currently.
+  If the currrent major mode matches one of the loaded snippet tables, then all that table's snippets are considered for expansion.
+Use ``M-x describe-variable RET major-mode RET`` to find out which major mode you are in currently.

 * Parent tables

-  Snippet tables defined as parent of some other table considered in the previous step are also considered.
+  Snippet tables defined as the parent of some other eligible table are also considered.
+This works recursively, i.e. parents of parents of eligible tables are also considered.

 * Buffer-local ``yas/mode-symbol`` variable